davesag/mock-sign-in-with-slack/README.md

 # mock-sign-in-with-slack

-A very simple mock server that emulates the functions of the Sign-in With Slack system.
+A  simple mock server that emulates the functions of the [Sign-in With Slack](https://api.slack.com/docs/sign-in-with-slack) system.
 Use this for Integration testing of systems that require simple Slack sign-in.

 See [the official Sign In With Slack](https://api.slack.com/docs/sign-in-with-slack) docs.